-After about a year I had purchased just about everything I needed to get the car lifted, and a handful of parts that were now at 100,000 miles and probably needed replacing anyway.
+After about a year I had slowly purchased just about everything I needed to get the car lifted, and a handful of parts that at 100,000 miles probably needed replacing anyway.
 Continue reading

 Less than two weeks after selling the ‘copped out’ 2003 P71 I found myself behind the wheel of a nice 2007 P71.
 This time I took a different approach, instead of buying the car through Craigslist or a private party I would buy it directly from the government via an online auction.
 In the past I had only purchased bicycles and video game hardware this way, pretty low risk stuff.
 An entire car is a pretty big step up but I figured I would give it shot.
 Continue reading